kubernetes-sigs/gateway-api-inference-extension/docs/proposals/0602-prefix-cache-aware-routing-proposal/README.md

 ## Proposal

-Based on the above discussion, I propose the "Approximate prefix cache on the router" solution, which has the advantage of fast time to market, automatic prefix cache (without needing client integration), decent performance with the cost of degraded performance when sharded.
+Based on the above discussion, I propose implementing "Approximate prefix cache on the EPP" solution, which has the advantage of fast time to market, automatic prefix cache (without needing client integration), decent performance with the cost of degraded performance when sharded.

 A request is broken down into N chunks of the same number of characters (we don’t necessarily need to tokenize).
 For each chunk we will calculate a hash based on the **content of the chunk + hash of the prefix**: `hash(chunk i) = hash(chunk i content + hash(chunk i-1))`.
 This gives us a nice property that if we find a match of a chunk hash, then we know all its prefix chunk hashes match as well.
 This is very similar to how vLLM does it.